timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

     14 |         dispatch(fetchNotifications() as any);
 ```

-## Wrapping up
+## The future of the Redux essentials app

 And with that, we are done with part 6.
 It's been a long ride.
-Unit tests fell along the wayside, but the core purpose to explore this example app using Typescript has been a great benifit.
-I hope whoever reads this also gets some benifit from it.
+Unit tests fell along the wayside, but the core purpose to explore this example app using Typescript has been a great benefit.
+I hope whoever reads this also gets some benefit from it.

-### The futuere of the Redux essentials app

 During the writing of this article, the situation with React has changed a bit.
 Create React App as a starting point is no longer supported in the [new official docs](https://react.dev/learn/start-a-new-react-project).

 The official options are now: